dbrizard/elwaspatid/paper/paper.md

 uses axisymmetric semi-analytical finite elements.
 Contact between rods and space-time diagrams are out of the scope of these methods.

-Some softwares are dedicated to the post-processing of the strain records in the measuring bars of SHPB in order to obtain the stress and strain in the sample.
+Some pieces of software are dedicated to the post-processing of the strain records in the measuring bars of SHPB in order to obtain the stress and strain in the sample.
 They often take dispersion into account but space-time diagrams for 1D propagation are not computed [@noauthor_surepulse_2022;@francis_split_2017;@gershanik_2barg_2022].